Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Supplementary Methods and Experiments

+where $\mu_s$ and $b_s$ are the inferred parameters of the scaling variable posterior.
+Importantly, to derive \Cref{eqn:EA-SVAEcost} it was taken into account that any invertible transformation applied to $s$ ensures that the Kullback-Leibler (KL) divergence in the cost function remains unaffected\cite{gil2013renyi}.
 We note that the resulting distribution (Laplace transformed by Softplus activation) does not have tractable moments.
-Thus we approximated the true posterior mean with samples in \Cref{fig:discrepancy}h, given that the inferred variance of $s$ was low except below the observation noise, where slightly different samples become similarly close to 0 due to softplus activation (\Cref{SIfig:natural}).
-Also note the substitution of $D$ in in the first term of \Cref{eqn:SVAEcost} for $D-1$ in \Cref{eqn:EA-SVAEcost}, since we keep the overall number of latent variables unchanged for a fair comparison.
+Thus we approximated the true posterior mean with samples, given that the inferred variance of $s$ was low except below the observation noise, where slightly different samples become similarly close to 0 due to softplus activation (\Cref{SIfig:natural}).
+Also note the substitution of $D$ in the first term of \Cref{eqn:SVAEcost} for $D-1$ in \Cref{eqn:EA-SVAEcost}, since we keep the overall number of latent variables unchanged for a fair comparison.

-Beyond the homogeneous implementation of the model, we also explored other implementations, as described below.
-We note that no qualitative difference was observed in the results, highlighting the robustness of the proposal.